qrvey/partner-portal/docs/ui-docs/dataviews/chart-types/line.md

 ![line-chart](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/chart-types-all/Line/create-line.gif#thumbnail)

-If you have more than one category you’d like to visualize, you can use a <a href="/docs/ui-docs/dataviews/chart-types/ms-line" target="_blank">Multiseries Line Chart</a>.
+If you have more than one category you’d like to visualize, you can use a [Multiseries Line Chart](../chart-types/ms-line.md)

 ## Styling the Line Chart